Brentwood-Darlington, Portland, Oregon: History

 World War II brought an influx of people into the area and lead to rapid growth in the community.
-It was a common to see homeowners run small businesses out of their homes during this time.
+It was common to see homeowners run small businesses out of their homes during this time.
 As an unincorporated neighborhood of Portland many homes were inadequately constructed and roads in a state of disarray due to the lack of services in the area.
 Yearly grass and hazel brush fires along with runaway fires from a local sawmill lead to the first fire department to the area in 1947.

 In 1974 Brentwood-Darlington was made an officially designated neighborhood under the name Errol Heights.
 Brentwood-Darlington received many attempts of annexation into Portland in 1961, 1971, and 1977 but the efforts made failed due to opposition of the residents of the area.
 Annexation attempts were revived in the 1980s due to concerns of pollution and inadequate water service and the area was successfully annexed into Portland in 1986.
-The former name of Errol Heights was changed to Brentwood-Darlington in February, 1986.
+The former name of Errol Heights was changed to Brentwood-Darlington in February 1986.